 Why isn't my Amazon S3 lifecycle configuration rule transitioning objects into the GLACIER storage class?

-I set a lifecycle configuration rule on my Amazon Simple Storage Service (Amazon S3) bucket that transitions objects to the GLACIER storage class.
+I set an Amazon Simple Storage Service (Amazon S3) Lifecycle configuration rule on my S3 bucket that transitions objects to the GLACIER storage class.
 However, when I check my bucket, the storage class of my objects hasn't changed.
 What's causing the delay?

 There might be a delay in transitioning objects into the GLACIER storage class for the following reasons:

 - If the objects are in the STANDARD_IA storage class, the objects must be stored in STANDARD_IA for at least 30 days before transitioning to GLACIER.
 Before you check that the rule transitioned the storage class, confirm that the objects have been stored in STANDARD_IA for at least 30 days.

 - Amazon S3 Lifecycle configuration rules run once a day at midnight UTC.
 Before you check that the rule transitioned the storage class, confirm that it's after midnight UTC in your time zone.

 - The total number of objects in the bucket affects the time it takes for you to see the change in storage class.
 If the bucket contains a large number of objects, then it might take longer to see the change in storage class.